 Return a List whose length is one greater than the length of precedingArgs and whose items are the items of precedingArgs, in order, followed at the end by arg which is the last item of the new list.

+The static semantics of the production ArgumentList : ArgumentList , … AssignmentExpression are:

+It is a Syntax Error if the source code parsed with this production is not extended code.

+The production ArgumentList : ArgumentList , … AssignmentExpression is evaluated as follows:

+Let precedingArgs be an empty List.

+Let spreadRef be the result of evaluating AssignmentExpression.

+Let spreadValue be GetValue(spreadRef).

+Let spreadObj be ToObject(spreadValue).